Ypsilotera Monastery: Description

 The monastery was famous for its manuscripts and calligraphers.
 It was founded in 1347 by Paschalis of Kalambaka.
-It is located on Ypsilotera Rock (585.7 m) next to the "Devil's Tower," a geological rock formation that is between the Monastery of St. Nicholas Anapausas and Monastery of Varlaam.
+It is located on Ypsilotera Rock, that is 585.7 m above sea level, next to the "Devil's Tower," a geological rock formation that is between the Monastery of St. Nicholas Anapausas and Monastery of Varlaam.

-The best views of the monastery ruins can be seen from the Monastery of Great Meteoron and the Monastery of Varlaam.
+The best views of the monastery ruins can be seen from the monasteries of Great Meteoron and Varlaam.
 The Holy Monastery is located on a lower rock that is directly adjacent to Ypsilotera Rock.